Skip to Content

 • Receive an understanding of what is necessary to meet the needs of others

-• Provide God-given solutions in the midst of conflict and confusion
+• Offer advice through God-given solutions in times of difficulty, conflict, and confusion

 • Hear God’s direction in a given situation